Status

 The Incredible Years® "Helping Preschool Children with Autism" (IY-HPCA) program is designed for teachers of children aged 2 to 5 years who have students with autism in their classrooms.
 The program provides tools to support children with autism.

 The primary aim of this pilot study is to examine the feasibility of implementing the IY-HPCA intervention among teachers of preschool children (typically aged 2 to 5 years) working in mainstream schools.
-Specifically, we aim to assess teachers' engagement, acceptability, and satisfaction with the program.
-Secondarily, we aim to gather preliminary evidence on the program's effectiveness in improving teachers' use of strategies, teacher self-efficacy, and in reducing burnout.
+Specifically, the study aims to assess teachers' engagement, acceptability, and satisfaction with the program.
+Secondarily, it aims to gather preliminary evidence on the program's effectiveness in improving teachers' use of strategies, teacher self-efficacy, and in reducing burnout.

-We will conduct an exploratory randomized controlled pilot trial.
-We aim to recruit approximately 40 teachers, and they will be randomly assigned to either an intervention or control group.
+An exploratory randomized controlled pilot trial will be conducted.
+Approximately 40 teachers will be recruited, and they will be randomly assigned to either an intervention or control group.

 The intervention consists of six weekly sessions lasting 3 hours each, delivered by clinical psychologists and child psychiatrists specialized in developmental disorders at Hospital Sant Joan de Déu, in Barcelona.
 Two intervention face-to-face groups will be conducted at Hospital Sant Joan de Déu.